Join the Radiant Community on Discord

 Token contracts are simple, concise and extensible, allowing composition with other custom contracts to support many complex use cases.

-Glyphs is currently implemented in Photonic Wallet, Glyph Miner and Orbital Wallet.
+Glyphs is currently implemented in Photonic Wallet (Web App and Browser Extension) and Glyph Miner.

 For support please join the Radiant community Discord server.